Available Now

 I received a defect notice from Energex.
 What should I do?

 Contact a licensed electrical contractor immediately.
 You are legally required to rectify the defect within the timeframe on your notice.
-We can attend your site within 24 hours, provide a fixed-price quote, and lodge all paperwork with Energex to prevent disconnection while works are carried out.
+We can attend your site promptly, provide a fixed-price quote, and lodge all paperwork with Energex to prevent disconnection while works are carried out.
 If you're experiencing financial hardship, Energex offers assistance — call their Customer Asset team at 1300 743 268.

 How often should private power poles be inspected?